 The Brighter Future Fundraiser is a Bodmin Rotary Club initiative that combines a competition to showcase the creative talents of the youngsters in Bodmin and the raising of funds to help disadvantaged and vulnerable young people in Bodmin achieve their potential.

 Like many charitable organisations, Covid restrictions have forced Bodmin Rotary to cancel nearly all our usual fundraising events and activities in 2020.
-We have designed this fundraiser to be as Covid-safe as possible, to prevent it from being disrupted if further restrictions are put in place.

 There are, sadly, many young people in Bodmin who live in deprived and dysfunctional homes.
 Without support and encouragement there is a risk that these young people will fail to make the most of their own potential.
 They are also at a higher risk of criminal and anti-social behaviour and substance abuse.
 The negative impact of the Covid pandemic is expected to worsen their prospects.
 We know that areas of high levels of deprivation, such as three of Bodmin’s neighbourhoods, are likely to suffer more than others.